Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Each line in the file should specify a status (single word), followed by a regular expression delimited by slashes (*/*) that will be matched against lines in the test output log to check if it corresponds to this status.

-The regular expressions should follow <a href="http://www.tcl.tk/man/tcl/TclCmd/re_syntax.htm">Tcl syntax</a>, with special exception that "\b" is considered as word limit (Perl-style), in addition to "\y" used in Tcl.
+The regular expressions should follow <a href="http://www.tcl.tk/man/tcl/TclCmd/re_syntax.htm">Tcl syntax</a>, with a special exception that "\b" is considered as word limit (Perl-style), in addition to "\y" used in Tcl.

 The rest of the line can contain a comment message, which will be added to the test report when this status is detected.